Welcome!

 3 Low-impact Knee-strengthening Exercises

 Very few things in this world are as bothersome or as common as knee pain.
+It can affect anyone, often as a result of getting older, injury, or general wear and tear.

-Different Types of Knee Pain
+Common Types of Knee Pain and How They Affect Your Joints

-It is made up of just three bones, the femur (thighbone), the tibia (shin bone), and the patella (kneecap).
 All of which are held together by a group of muscles, ligaments, and tendons.

 However, as time passes and more and more stress is placed on the knee, issues such as arthritis can develop.